-Life insurance policies are marketed to consumers as a form of financial protection for the aspirations and dreams of families.
+Life insurance policies are marketed to consumers as a form of financial protection.
 The promises made by life insurance carriers are designed to ensure loved ones are not left with preventable financial struggles because a family breadwinner passes away.
 When a stay-at-home mom suddenly is faced with the death of her spouse, the family’s standard of living and financial security can be placed in jeopardy.

 The case of Ian Weissberger serves as a tragic example.
 When Mr. Weissberger purchased life insurance, he presumably did so in case a terrible injury or fatal disease caused a premature death.
 Despite his foresight, his wife did not receive the benefits for which her husband had been paying premiums prior to succumbing to Lou Gehrig’s disease.
 To the wife’s chagrin, the carrier not only refused to pay the $250,000 death benefit, but the insurer actually rescinded (retroactively canceled) the policy.